Updated March 14, 2023

 Below is the list of file transfer commands

-- RETR: This command is used by the client to retrieve files from the server.
+- RETR: The client uses this command to retrieve files from the server.

-- STOR: This command is used by the client to stores files to the server.
+- STOR: The client uses this command to stores files on the server.

 - STOU: It is also similar to the STOR command, but every file name should be unique in the directory.

 - ALLO: This command is to allocate storage space for files on the server.

 - STAT: This command will display the status of the specified files.

 - REST: This command will position the file marker at specified data points.